 History of the Program

-For many decades Brown has provided curricular offerings related to the study of business, organizations, management, technolgy management and entrepreneurship.
+For many decades Brown has provided curricular offerings related to the study of business, organizations, management, technology management and entrepreneurship.
 The current program was created in 2006 as the CV Starr Program in Commerce, Organizations and Entrepreneurship (COE).
 In 2012, the program went through an academic review and a recommendation - strongly supported by students - was to change the name to better reflect the nature of the program.
 The curricular offerings of BEO and COE are virtually the same.

 Prior academic concentrations include Business Economics, Public and Private Sector Organizations (PPSO), and Organizations, Business and Management (OBM.)